 All ten study intersections are unsignalized in the 2021 base year.
 Overall intersection LOS is undefined for two-way stop-controlled intersections within the HCM.
 The LOS for the two-way stop-controlled intersections in the analysis is based on the delay experienced by each movement within the intersection, rather than on the overall stopped delay per vehicle at the intersection.
 This difference from the method used for signalized intersections is necessary since the operating characteristics of stop-controlled intersections are substantially different.
 Driver expectation and perceptions are entirely different.
-For two-way stop-controlled intersections the through traffic on the major (uncontrolled) street experiences no delay at the intersection.
-Conversely, vehicles turning left and going across the major street from the minor street experience more delay than other movements and at times can experience less delay than those turning left or going across from the same approach.
+For two-way stop-controlled intersection.
+Conversely, vehicles turning left and going across the major street from the minor street experience more delay than other movements and at times can experience significant delay.
+Vehicles on the minor street which are turning right from the minor street experience less delay than those turning left or going across from the same approach.
 Due to this situation, the LOS assigned to a two-way stop-controlled intersection is based on the average delay for vehicles turning left and going across the major street from the minor street approach and turning left from the major street to the minor street.